zio/zio/docs/reference/services/index.md

 title: "Introduction"
 ---

-ZIO already provides four build-in services:
+ZIO already provides four built-in services:

 1. **[Console](console.md)** — Operations for reading/writing strings from/to the standard input, output, and error console.
 2. **[Clock](clock.md)** — Contains some functionality related to time and scheduling.